-The first of these two broad and discretionary management measures is § 301(a)(8) of the MSA (National Standard 8), which requires that conservation and management measures in fishery management plans "shall, consistent with the conservation requirements of this Act, take into account the importance of fishery resources to fishing communities in order to (1) provide for the sustained participation of such communities, and (2) to the extent practicable, minimize adverse economic impacts on such communities."
+There are at least two management measures of the MSA and national standards that should be considered by the Council for the proposed action.
+The first of these two management measures is § 301(a)(8) of the MSA (National Standard 8), which requires that conservation and management measures in fishery management plans "shall, consistent with the conservation requirements of this Act, take into account the importance of fishery resources to fishing communities in order to (1) provide for the sustained participation of such communities, and (2) to the extent practicable, minimize adverse economic impacts on such communities."
 The second measure is § 303(a)(9) of the MSA, which requires fishing communities to be considered in the development of the fishery impact statement.
-The MSA defines fishing community as a community which is substantially dependent on or substantially engaged in the harvest or processing of fishery resources to meet social and economic needs, and includes fishing vessel owners, operators, and crew and U.S. fish processors that are based in such communities.
-Based on that definition of community, it is clear that Adak and Atka meet the definition of community since they both are heavily dependent on fishery resources and are heavily engaged in processing of fishery resources and therefore the Council has the authority to provide for the sustained participation of the AI communities and to minimize the adverse economic impacts on the AI communities from the rationalized fisheries through diminished historical share of the AI Pacific cod fishery.
+The MSA defines fishing community as a community which is substantially dependent on or substantially engaged in the harvest or processing of fishery resources to meet social and economic needs, and includes fishing vessel owners, operators, and crew, and U.S. fish processors that are based in such communities.
+Based on that definition of community, it is clear that Adak and Atka meet the definition of community, since they both are heavily dependent on fishery resources and are heavily engaged in processing of fishery resources and, therefore, the Council has the authority to provide for the sustained participation of the AI communities and for Adak to minimize the adverse economic impacts on the AI communities from the rationalized fisheries through diminished historical share of the AI Pacific cod fishery.

-As noted in the article "Protecting Community Interests," there is balance between the different national standards.
+As noted in the article "Protecting Community Interests," there is balance between the different National Standards.
 Although National Standard 8 recognizes the importance of fishery resources to fishing communities and requires the Council to consider community impacts, there is a fundamental question of how to balance the requirements of this standard with other National Standards in the MSA.
 National Standard 8 states that "conservation and management shall, consistent with the conservation requirements of this Act (including the prevention of overfishing and rebuilding of overfished stocks), take into account the importance of fishery resources to fishing communities..."
 [MSA 301(a)(8)].
 Thus, it is fairly clear that measures to protect community interests must remain consistent with the overall conservation goal of fisheries management to "prevent overfishing, while achieving, on a continuing basis, the optimum yield from each fishery for the U.S. fishing industry" [MSA 301(a)(1)].
 In effect, if a core conservation measure is necessary, it follows that community interests are of secondary priority.
-However, greater ambiguity exists when balancing national standards other than National Standard 1 against one another, as there is no explicit hierarchy to their importance.
-Requirements that the Council consider efficiency in the utilization of fishery resources, as state in National Standard 5, for example, may or may not take precedence over the consideration of community interests under National Standard 8.
-In this example, the proposed action could be a potential barrier to efficient business and financial decision-making, thus the action could make the AI Pacific cod fishery uneconomical.
-In the end, the Council must balance National Standard 8 with other national standards other than National Standard 1, particularly when there is inherent tension among specific standards and the proposed conservation or management measure at issue is intended to serve multiple purposes.